 Talk to a trusted advisor

-Make an appointment to meet with your HR representative to review your retirement benefit allocations.
+As part of your year-end financial checklist, meet with your HR representative to review your retirement benefit allocations.
 Also talk with a financial professional to go over the investments in your retirement plans.
 A professional can help you identify needs, and uncover risks and opportunities within your financial plan.

 Review your retirement assets